linuxha/node-red-contrib-mytimeout/README.md

 Ths "payload" behaves like the simple string payload above.

+If the node property 'Warning state payload' is not set or the property 'Warning (sec)' is set to 0, then no warning message will be sent.

+If the timer is not currently running and a **stop** or **cancel** is sent to the timer, no output will be sent.
+An **on** will trigger the timer to begin running.
+If an **off** is sent while the timer is not running, an off message will be sent.

 ### The second output
 This is a new feature in v2.x.x of node-red-contrib-mytimeout.
 It is the countdown information.